Ivan-Zaitsau/zjava/README.md

    Requires JDK 6 or higher

-   The goal of this project is to provide better implementations of java core classes and interfaces in terms of performance, memory usage, functionality and usability.
+   The goal of this project is to provide better alternatives for java core classes and interfaces in terms of performance, memory usage, functionality and usability.